IBM/db2-event-store-iot-analytics/README_CLOUDPAK.md

 ### 3. Get Db2 Event Store Credentials

 Go to `My instances` from the hamburger menu and select `Provisioned instances`.
-Click on 3 dots on the far right of the `Db2 event store` instance and click `View details`.
-Copy the `Deployment id` from the `Db2 EventStore` section and Copy the `SCALA Connection URL` from the `Access Information` section at the bottom and save it for future purpose.
+Click on 3 dots on the far right of the `Db2 Event Store` instance and click `View details`.
+Copy the `Deployment id` from the `Db2 EventStore` section and Copy the `Scala Connection URL` from the `Access Information` section at the bottom and save it for future use.

 ![Create project](doc/source/images/db2-event-store-details-cpd.png)